-The Seminar will have a common theme to be selected by the class with some suggestions from the professor.
+The Seminar will have one or more common themes to be selected by the class with some suggestions from the professor.
+Two possible themes are: (1) the shipping industry's decarbonization efforts and (2) the problem of abandoned seafarers and mistreatment of seafarers, particularly in the fishing industry.
 Students attending the first class should have given some thought as to what they would like to see the Seminar cover.
 Admiralty I is a prerequisite.
-Professor Force plans to invoke a rule penalizing students for lack of preparation and/or excessive absenteeism.
+Professor Davies plans to invoke a rule penalizing students for lack of preparation and/or excessive absenteeism.

-Civil Law Seminar
+Animal Law Seminar